Syncaidius/MoltenEngine/README.md

 [![Build Status](https://dev.azure.com/jyarwood/MoltenEngine/_apis/build/status/MoltenEngine-.NET%20Desktop-CI)](https://dev.azure.com/jyarwood/MoltenEngine/_build/latest?definitionId=2)
 [Documentation (WIP)](https://syncaidius.github.io/MoltenEngine/docs/Molten.html)

+> NOTE: As of 29th April 2019 Molten will no longer be updated.
+>
+> I have given this decision a lot of thought since the retirement of [SharpDX](https://github.com/sharpdx/SharpDX) and therefore chose to start over in C++ where the reliance on graphics API wrappers is removed from the equation.
+>
+> Molten was always intended as a learning experience, with the goal of producing a game simply being a bonus at the end of it all, if it got that far.
+The repository will be sticking around in archived form, should anyone wish to learn from it, or continue their own version of the engine.
+>
+> For the curious ones, the C++ iteration can be found in the [Ferrous Engine](https://github.com/Syncaidius/FerrousEngine) repository.
+As with Molten, it will remain a spare-time side project until it has progressed sufficiently.
+>
+> I feel a great sadness after hearing the news that SharpDX has been retired, as it has been the go-to C# DirectX wrapper for many years.
+However, many issues remain that were not resolved toward the end of its life, so I do not wish to invest time building on top of something that is no longer maintained.
+See you on the other side (in C++)!

 Molten is a engine project I'm working on in my spare time as a means to eventually produce my own games without using a third party engine or framework such as [Unity3D](https://unity3d.com/) or [MonoGame](http://monogame.net).

 In the past I've used MonoGame, XNA and Unity3D to produce a game but never felt quite satisfied with the fact that I didn't actually create the foundations myself, as well as feeling frustrated at times by the limitations of third-party frameworks.